MHDRateb/shopping-cart/readme.md

 ... "title": "Amet",
 ... "price": 12
 ... }
-... ]
+... ].

-5- then run:- db.products.insertMany(past the previous array here) 6- if you want to see how many documents you insert:- db.products.count() 6- if you want to see what you inserted run:- db.products.find().pretty()
+5- then run:- db.products.insertMany(past the previous array here).
+6- if you want to see how many documents you insert:- db.products.count().
+6- if you want to see what you inserted run:- db.products.find().pretty().

 ## Database name is
 shopcentre